 This salmon pasta with a creamy garlic sauce is quick and delicious and makes an easy and elegant meal.
 Ready in 20 minutes!

 This creamy garlic salmon pasta dish is a good option for a date night in, or you can easily double (or triple) the recipe if you have guests to feed without adding a lot of extra work.
-I used fettuccine, but feel free to use your favorite pasta.
+I used fettuccine, but feel free to use your favorite pasta or whatever’s in the cupboard.

 Will you try making this lemony salmon pasta with a creamy garlic sauce?